This section concerns only the latest version of the plugin. You are welcome to download it directly from public TeamCity server.

 The plugin also gives the ability to dump processes which lock the checkout directory before build finish (requires handle.exe)

 In final stage of development.
 Snapshot builds are available.

-The latest plugin version is designed to work with TeamCity 5.1, TeamCity 5.0.x and TeamCity 4.5.x (there are three plugin configurations).
+The current plugin version is designed to work with TeamCity 5.1, TeamCity 5.0.x and TeamCity 4.5.x (there are three plugin configurations).

 Directly from public TeamCity server:

 4.5.x last nightly build

 The plugin can be used with any runner.
 Swabra tab provides UI options to enable scanning checkout directory for newly created, modified and deleted files and for enabling file locking processes detection.